MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 - **Icons**

-    - **Publish to Power BI:** If you have Power BI installed, publish your process to Power BI.
+    - **Publish to Power BI:** Publish changes to the view settings and filters back into Power BI report.
+This will trigger re-analysis of the process.

-    - [**Process context:**](process-context.md) Display, create, and change custom metrics, map hierarchies, and other view settings.
+    - [**Process context:**](process-context.md) Display, create, and change custom metrics, map hierarchies, and other process settings.

     - **Process info:** Display information about the attributes of the process model data and its refresh history.

 - **Tile**

-    - **Create new view:** Open the process in its original state so that you can change the view settings and save them as a new view.
+    - **Create new view:** Open the process in its default state so that you can change the view settings, apply filters and save them as a new view.